martin-dold/smartMug/README.md

-# smartMug
+# SmartMug
-This is the repository for the smartMug project.
+This is the repository for the SmartMug project.

 # Project Startup and History